nhutchins627/be440project/README.md

 Rscript Script/main.R
 ```

-The output is an Rplots.pdf file containing a clustering analysis plotted in a UMAP plot and feature plots for four key tissue regulation genes.
+The output is an Rplots.pdf file in the Figures directory containing a clustering analysis (Shared nearest neighbor) plotted in a UMAP plot and feature plots for four key tissue regulation genes.

 ## References